 - flavones and flavan-4-ols from flavanones;

-- flavan-3,4-diols, anthocyanidins, anthocyanins, catechins, flavonols, and condensed tannins from dihydroflavonols.
+- flavan-3,4-diols, anthocyanidins, anthocyanins, catechins, flavonols, and proanthocyanidins or condensed tannins from dihydroflavonols.

 Not all of these side metabolic pathways are present in every plant species, or are active within each tissue type of a given plant.
 Like enzymes previously seen, the activity of those involved in these “side-routes” is subject to strict control, resulting in a tissue-specific profile of flavonoid compounds.
 For example, grape seeds, flesh and skin have distinct anthocyanin, catechin, flavonol and condensed tannin profiles, whose synthesis and accumulation are strictly and temporally coordinated during the ripening process.